Consonance/consonance/container-admin/README.md

 **NOTE:** We currently test on AWS.
 We recommend working through the [EC2 tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) if you have not already.

+Consonance uses cwltool and schema-salad on provisioned worker nodes to launch and run CWL.
+Version numbers currently live in the Ansible playbook used to deploy workers.

 ## Usage

 Before you run the `install_bootstrap` script, you will want to create a SSH key used to secure communication with the